Court Etiquette in Victoria

 - refrain from eating or drinking

-The judicial officer (judge or magistrate) directs the processes in the court and is seated at the front of the courtroom.
+The judge or magistrate directs the processes in the court and sits at the front of the courtroom.
 There is a strict code as to how you behave towards the magistrate or judge.
 You should:

 - address the magistrate or judge as ‘Your Honour’

 - nod your head at the magistrate or judge when entering or exiting the courtroom

 - stand silently whenever the magistrate or judge enters or exits the courtroom

 - stand whenever the magistrate or judge speaks to you

 - listen to and follow any directions given by the magistrate or judge.

 When you leave the courtroom, court etiquette in Victoria requires that you bow your head in the direction of the judicial officer as a sign of respect.

 Further assistance regarding court etiquette in Victoria